elementary-Inc/blog/_posts/2018-07-20-introducing-new-appcenter-sharing-urls.md

 ### Contributing

 Want to make the site even better?
 Like everything we do at elementary, it’s open source and open to collaboration [on GitHub](https://github.com/elementary/appcenter-web).
 File an issue, submit a PR, or fork it and build your own thing!

-*Thank you to everyone who’s shared or bought an app on AppCenter, our supporters on [Bountysource](https://salt.bountysource.com/teams/elementary) and[ Patreon](https://www.patreon.com/elementary), and those who’ve purchased a copy of [elementary OS](https://elementary.io/) or merch from [our store](https://elementary.io/store/).
-Every contribution helps make all of this possible, and we wouldn’t be here without you!
-If you’d like to help improve elementary OS, don’t hesitate to [Get Involved](https://elementary.io/get-involved)!*